Dexesttp/tryghost-discord-integration/README.md

   - The bot will auto-run whenever an user connects or disconnects themselves to the bot
   - You need to add hooks for users changing membership
 16. Set up the hooks of the discord integration
-  - Go back to your Ghost settings, under the integration
+  - Go back to your Ghost settings, and to your created integration
   - Add the `Member added` event to `http://localhost:19234/members/added`
   - Add the `Member deleted` event to `http://localhost:19234/members/removed`
   - Add the `Member updated` event to `http://localhost:19234/members/updated`
+17. Set up the script injection for the members screen
+  - Go back to your Ghost settings, under the code injection section
+  - Add the following lines to the "Site Footer" section:
+    ```html
+    <script type="application/javascript" src="/discord/discord-integration-plugin.js"></script>
+    ```
-17. That's it!
+18. That's it!
 The website is now completely ready!

 ## License